r-lib/fs/README.md

 * All fs functions are vectorized.
 They accept character vectors as input and return a character vector of paths as outputs.

 * If an operation fails, fs throws an error.
+Base R file manipulation functions tend to generate a warning and return a logical vector of successes and failures.
+This makes it easy to miss a failure.

 * fs functions always convert the input paths to UTF-8 and return results as UTF-8 encoded paths.
 This gives you path encoding consistency across OSs.